By Don Koenig

 I wonder how anyone quantifies how deep a belief has to be to be truly heartfelt anyway?
 The scripture clearly says no one can come to God unless the Spirit draws him so it is all of God's doing.
 The only question becomes, does man have any part in the acceptance of this free gift or does that even come from God's Spirit?
 We can debate these two theologies until the cows come home but the plain truth is man is still saved by belief and belief by any definition is just believing.

 As I implied previously, belief is nothing more than believing in Gods righteousness.
-It is trusting that because of God's righteous merciful loving nature He sent a Savior for salvation of men's souls that believe that God will keep His promises.
+It is trusting that because of God's righteous merciful loving nature He sent a Savior for salvation of men's souls that believe that God will keep His promises to save those that trust in Him.

 If there was a different word to describe this deep heartfelt belief other than the word belief it would have been selected by God and the Bible translators.
 You either believe or you do not!
 Each person examining their own heart knows if they truly believe that Jesus is their Lord and Savior or not.
 If they are uncertain they are uncertain.
 People who are uncertain can not truly believe.
 There is simply no way to define belief in Jesus Christ outside of trusting that God sent His Savior Son to redeem mankind.